pinc-h/pinc-h.github.io/index.md

 [LinkedIn](https://www.linkedin.com/in/alexpinch/)

 **Recent work**
-Research technician with the Owens Lab at the University of Victoria [(Link)](https://owensgl.github.io/)
+Research technician with the [Owens Lab](https://owensgl.github.io/) at the University of Victoria
-Audio and video editor for the Mental Health Society of Victoria [(Link)](https://www.mhsvictoria.org/)
+Audio and video editor for the [Mental Health Society of Victoria](https://www.mhsvictoria.org/)

 **Interests**
 Programming simple biology-oriented scripts in Python and Ruby